filakhtov/gentoo-use-docs/media-libs/babl.md

 It is safe to disable the flag.

 ### lcms
 Pass the `-Dwith-lcms=true` option to the Meson build script.
-Link against the lcms2 library to provide support for CMYK (Cyan, Magenta, Yellow, Black) color profiles.
+Link against the lcms2 library to provide an ability to load color spaces from CMYK (Cyan, Magenta, Yellow, Black) color profiles.

 This flag can be safely disabled.